entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ent bundle mfe add conference-table mv microservices/conference-ms/ui/widgets/conference/tableWidget/{.,}* microfrontends/conference-table
 ```
->Note: On some Zsh interfaces, you may receive an invalid argument response that can be ignored as the long as the folders are relocated correctly.
+>Note: In some shells (e.g. zsh), you may receive an "invalid argument" warning that can be ignored as long as the folders are relocated correctly.

 3. Now add an API claim to connect the `conference-table` MFE to the `conference-ms` microservice.
 The connection information is stored in `entando.json`.
 ```shell